How to avoid plagiarism

 Credit the original author to avoid plagiarism

-Example or in-text citation (in APA style):
+Example or in-text citation in APA format:

 Research shows that there is a great need for … (Reynolds & Thomas, 2014)

-Example of reference list entry (in APA style):
+Example of an APA reference list entry:

 Reynolds, R.S., & Thomas, A.H.
 (1998).
 Competitive Strategy: Techniques for Analyzing Industries and Competitors (3th ed.).
 New York, NY: Free Press